ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-SURF.md

 Unlike some reflectometers there is only a single sample height and it is defined by the block:

-- `Height`: Distance from the sample centre of rotation to the sample.
-This is used to align the sample with the beam.
+- `Height`: Distance between the beam and the centre of rotation; usually set to 0.
+This parameter moves the height stage tracking the beam.